Probing scalar-neutrino and scalar-dark-matter interactions with PandaX-4T

 The PandaX-4T experiment is located at the China Jinping Underground Laboratory Phase II (CJPL-II) in Sichuan, China.
 It utilizes a dual-phase time projection chamber (TPC) filled with natural xenon (with a measured $^{136}$Xe abundance of 8.6\%) to search for dark matter (DM) and neutrino-related rare events.
 The TPC has a cylindrical structure with a diameter and height of 118.5 cm, surrounded by 24 reflective panels, and contains 3.7 tonnes of natural xenon.
 A uniform drift field is established between the cathode at the bottom and the gate electrode at the top, with the anode positioned 10 mm above the gate.
 Photon signals are detected by two arrays of photomultiplier tubes: 199 three-inch Hamamatsu R11410-23 at the bottom and 169 at the top.
 Further details on the detector design and operational parameters can be found in Refs.~\cite{PandaX-4T:2021bab, PandaX:2024qfu}.
 In this work, we utilize the commissioning dataset (Run 0) and the first scientific dataset (Run 1), collected between November 2020 and May 2022, to probe the neutrino-scalar interaction.

-Data processing, including energy and position reconstruction as well as event selection, follows the procedures outlined in Refs.~\cite{PandaX:2024sds, PandaX:2024fed}.
+The detector measures the deposited energy and the three-dimensional event position using the scintillation signal (S1) and the electroluminescence signal (S2), the latter of which scales with the number of ionized electrons.
+Data processing, including position and energy reconstruction as well as event selection, follows the procedures outlined in Refs.~\cite{PandaX:2024sds, PandaX:2024fed}.
+The horizontal position is reconstructed using a maximum likelihood estimation with the charge pattern of S2 in the top PMT array and the photon acceptance functions derived from optical Monte Carlo simulations.
 The detector's energy response, including the energy scale and resolution, is parameterized using two-parameter and three-parameter functions of the visible energy, respectively.
 The calibrated parameters, along with their associated uncertainties, are incorporated into the likelihood function for spectrum fitting.
-Single-site (SS) events are selected within an energy region of interest (ROI) ranging from 20 to 2800 keV.
-The fiducial volume, as defined in Ref.~\cite{PandaX:2024sds}, corresponds to an exposure of 37.8~kg·yr of $\mathrm{^{136}Xe}$.
+Single-site (SS) events, defined as those with a single reconstructed S2 cluster, are selected within an energy region of interest (ROI) of 20–2800~keV.
+The fiducial volume, defined as the innermost cleanest part of the detector in Ref.~\cite{PandaX:2024sds}, corresponds to an exposure of 37.8~kg·yr of $\mathrm{^{136}Xe}$.